 In reply, van Fraassen (2001) suggests that what we see through a microscope is akin to reflections seen in mirrors and other reflective surfaces — the reflection of a tree in a body of water, for instance.
 In both the case of the observation via the microscope and the object viewed in a reflection, we might assert that what we are seeing is a real object.
 But van Fraassen points out an important difference between the reflected object and our observation through the microscope.
 We are confident that the reflection is of a real object because we can observe certain invariances between the object purportedly being observed (the tree), the reflective image, and our vantage point.
 We can, for instance, see that the tree maintains a certain fixed position relative to the reflective body, and we can see that the angle subtended by the lines between us and the two bodies is a particular function of the observer's position.
 The observation of these invariances is possible, in part, because the tree is itself observable without the aid of instruments (van Fraassen 2001, 160).

 That, however, is not true of the objects — the paramecia, say — that are purportedly being observed through the microscope.
 Because the paramecia are not directly observable without instruments, we can only hypothesize that there are objects being observed for which the invariant geometric relations hold.
 It is possible for us, then, to maintain an agnosticism about the paramecia that we can't about the tree (160).
-We can regard our observations via the microscope as we regard our observations of rainbows — namely, as observations of phenomena that are public (even capable of being captured by photographic equipment) without at the same time being observations of some existent object (162).
+We can regard our observations via the microscope the same way we regard our observations of rainbows — namely, as observations of phenomena that are public (even capable of being captured by photographic equipment) without at the same time being observations of some existent object (162).
 (We say that the rainbow is not an actual physical object because it does not participate in the invariant geometric relations we expect of actual physical objects: “If the rainbow were a thing, the various observations and photos would all locate it in the same place in space, at any given time” (157) ).

 According to the constructive empiricist, “there is no purely epistemic warrant for going beyond our evidence” (van Fraassen 2007, 343).
 But then why does the constructive empiricist hold that the aim of science involves going beyond our evidence?
 Empiricism wants to be epistemically modest, but belief that a theory is empirically adequate goes well beyond the deliverances of experience.
 Hence, one can object to constructive empiricism by suggesting that it is not sufficiently epistemically modest: the doctrine that the aim of science is truth about what is observable should be replaced with the doctrine that the aim of science is truth about what's actually been observed.
 (For versions of this criticism, see for example Gutting 1985, Railton 1990, Rosen 1994, and Alspector-Kelly 2001.)